RexManglicmot/Hospital-Sepsis-Survival-Classification-via-Naives-Bayes/Sepsis-Survival-Classification-Naives-Bayes.md

 ![](https://www.drugtargetreview.com/wp-content/uploads/sepsis-3.jpg)

 </center>

+Sepsis is a bacterial infection within the bloodstream and life-threatening.
+Any type of infection could cause seps such as catheter sites, wounds, burns, kidney, etc. The body is over actively working to fight the infection and as a result lead to septic shock (severe drop in blood pressure) that can lead to tissue damage, organ failure and even death.
+Symptoms include shivering, fast and shallow breathing, etc.

 According to the Center for Disease Control and Prevention, in a given year, 1 of 3 patients who have died within the hospital had sepsis